Storytelling: A powerful wellness tool

 What is social wellness?

-When I talk of 'holistic wellness' with simplicity I often draw on models that incorporate three dimensions of wellness: physical, mental and social.
+Holistic wellness models typically incorporate three dimensions of wellness: physical, mental and social.
 There is nuance and complexity to this, but for the purpose of this topic we'll use this definition of social wellness: "Social wellness refers to the relationships we have and how we interact with others...Social wellness involves building healthy, nurturing, and supportive relationships as well as fostering a genuine connection with those around you."
 (7)

 What is intellectual wellness?

 This is a topic about which I am very passionate.
-It tends to be sadly underrated when we talk about health and wellbeing, but it is vitally important that we maintain it throughout life.
+It tends to be underrated in general health and wellness discourse, but it is vitally important that we maintain it throughout life.
 Intellectual wellness is about tapping into our creativity and having an open mind, seeking out new experiences, opportunities and ideas that challenge us.
 It encourages exploration and personal growth.
 Through this consistent exposure, we expand our capabilities, skills, knowledge and confidence.
 You can read a little more of my thoughts on the topic here.

 'She sowed in my mind the idea that reality is not only what we see on the surface; it has a magical dimension as well and, if we so desire, it is legitimate to enhance it and color it to make our journey through life less trying.'